 This was the first investigative piece I ever did, and it took over a year.
 While covering an event, I could tell the speaker had a larger story at hand.
 Before he left, I asked if I could follow up later.
 This eventually lead to a trip to Harborview’s Psychiatric Ward, going through hundreds of paperwork, files and records, getting signed permission from an inmate, working with an incredibly difficult PIO, and having Jail Health Service’s director shred the original medical grievance for which I asked.
 Finally, I wrote the story.
 The experience and the response were at times overwhelming.
 It won the Society of Professional Journalists’ runner-up award for 2017’s Best in Health & Science Reporting.
 The contest included submissions from five states.

-For this story, Jennifer Fuentes contacted me after she witnessed protectors’ and protesters’ arrests at the Dakota Access Pipeline.
-One of those protesters was a man from Seattle.
+This story began when Jennifer Fuentes contacted me after having witnessed protectors’ and protesters’ arrests at the Dakota Access Pipeline.
+One of the protesters was a man from Seattle.
 I then talked with the man, Bob Barnes, after he was released.
 To fact check everything, I contacted the police department who arrested him.
-His name was on file, under William Barnes.
-They initially told me nobody from Seattle was arrested, but upon checking again at my request, found they made an error.
-I was additionally the first, to my knowledge, to discover and publish that the department used a stingray on protectors.
+They initially told me nobody from Seattle was arrested, but upon checking again at my request, found they made an error.His name was under William Barnes.
+I was additionally the first, as far as I knew, to discover and publish that the department used a stingray on protectors.

 I still cherish this piece because it was one of the first and, still, rare times I got to use my creative writing voice.
 And it was noticed by the YAMS Collective, who then pushed it out across their social media and online networks.
 The content of the art show itself was, and still is, so incredibly important.
 I do hope I get to do more pieces like it.